kinojms/obsidian-notes/CSOPESY/IV. CPU Scheduling.md

 		- in windows it uses a Earliest Deadline First Scheduling algo
 			- a variation of RR but you increase the time quantum whenever the application is in full screen or on the foreground

+Situation:
+RR scheduling but at time 10, switch to FCFS algorithm